-Below we’ll run through the different criteria that factor into how much money solar panels save and what you can do to maximise the savings.
+Below we’ll run through the factors determining how much money solar panels can save you – and what you can do to maximise these savings.
 We’ll also explain how to connect your solar panel system to the National Grid so you can start earning cash from your surplus energy.

 Find out about 0% VAT measures on energy efficiency installation.